AboutOverviewPress

 In 'How to design 1000-plex mass tags using the differential mass defect', we explore how many barcodes different molecules can make.
 We find barcodes in the hundreds, an order of magnitude greater than state-of-the-art, are achievable using molecules comparable in size to existing commercial tags, and that going beyond hundreds may require larger molecules.

-We convinced ourselves that we are standing in an orchard of low-hanging fruit for creating 100s of barcodes.
-Creating about a 1000 barcodes will be more challenging, but clearly possible as well.
+We are convinced that we are standing in an orchard of low-hanging fruit for creating 100s of barcodes.
+Creating 1000s of barcodes will be more challenging, but clearly possible as well.

 Along the way we describe a new term we found helpful and even how the most famous equation of the 20th century (E = mc²) informs barcode creation.